-With the peak summer travel season on the horizon, now is the time to check your US Passport, Global Entry and TSA Trusted Traveler registrations, and your annual travel insurance policy to be sure they are in effect now and during your trip.
+With the peak holiday travel season on the horizon, now is the time to check your US Passport, Global Entry and TSA Trusted Traveler registrations, and your annual travel insurance policy to be sure they are in effect now and during your trip.

 Let’s go down the list, in order of importance.

 Many countries require that your US Passport is valid for six months beyond the day you are due to leave that destination.
 Not arrive – leave.

 That protects the country just in case you want to extend your stay, and then you can’t go home because your US Passport expired.

 If there’s not enough time left on your US Passport, you could be denied a visa, or turned back on arrival by that country’s customs and immigration.

 - Apply for or renew your US Passport at least three months before it expires, longer ahead if you have a trip coming up, and especially if that trip requires a visa.